-Petr's Br.
-12-a highly-addictive and harmful product that has consistently been shown to appeal to youth.
-FDA denied Petitioner's application to market its flavored e-liquids because the application lacked sufficient evidence that Petitioner's flavored products are more effective than unflavored (i.e., tobacco-flavored) products in helping adult smokers stop smoking cigarettes, so as to outweigh the known risks to youth posed by these flavored products.
-ER-3.
+Petitioner manufactures nicotine-containing e-liquids, Petr's Br.
+12, that FDA justifiably treated as flavored e-liquids because such products "are designed to have flavors added to them."
+2-ER-9 n.ii.
+Flavored e-liquids are highly-addictive, harmful, and have consistently been shown to appeal to youth.
+FDA denied Petitioner's application to market its flavored e-liquids because the application lacked sufficient evidence that Petitioner's flavored products are more effective than tobacco-flavored products in helping adult smokers stop smoking cigarettes, so as to outweigh the known risks to youth posed by these products.
+1-ER-2.

-I.A.
-In light of the mountain of evidence of youth attraction to flavored ecigarettes, and the addictiveness and health harms to young people from those products-including products, like Petitioner's e-liquids, used in open-system ecigarettes-it was entirely reasonable for FDA to require Petitioner to submit, in support of its marketing application, robust, product-specific evidence of the benefit of its products compared to tobacco-flavored products in aiding smokers to stop smoking.
+- I.A.
+FDA reasonably treated Petitioner's base e-liquids as flavored products because, as FDA found and as Petitioner's marketing confirms, such products are designed to be used with added flavoring. - I.B.
+In light of the mountain of evidence of youth attraction to flavored ecigarettes, and the addictiveness and health harms to young people from those products-including products, like Petitioner's e-liquids, used in open-system ecigarettes-it was entirely reasonable for FDA to require Petitioner to submit robust, product-specific evidence, in the form of a randomized controlled trial, longitudinal cohort study, or other similarly rigorous evidence, of the benefit of its products compared to tobacco-flavored products in aiding smokers to stop smoking.
 It was not arbitrary and capricious for FDA to issue an MDO based on Petitioner's failure to provide such evidence.

-- I.B.
-It also was not arbitrary and capricious for FDA to conclude that youth access and marketing restrictions would be insufficient to reduce the risk of youth initiation of Petitioner's products given: (1) FDA's own experience with these types of restrictions; and (2) other real-world data showing that, with respect to flavored e-cigarettes, these restrictions are inherently inadequate to prevent youth usage of such products, given their intense appeal to young people. - I.C.
-Moreover, contrary to Petitioner's assertion, the Federal Food, Drug and Cosmetic Act ("FFDCA"), as amended by the Family Smoking Prevention and Tobacco Control Act, Pub.
+- I.C.
+It also was not arbitrary and capricious for FDA to conclude that youth access and marketing restrictions would be insufficient to reduce the risk of youth initiation of Petitioner's products given: (1) FDA's own experience with these types of restrictions; and (2) other real-world data showing that, with respect to flavored e-cigarettes, these restrictions are inherently inadequate to prevent youth usage of such products, given their intense appeal to young people. - I.D.
+Moreover, contrary to Petitioner's assertion, the Food, Drug and Cosmetic Act ("FFDCA"), as amended by the Family Smoking Prevention and Tobacco Control Act, Pub.
 L. 111-31, 123 Stat.
-1776 ("TCA"), makes FDA's authority to require post-market surveillance and review of Petitioner's products immaterial to FDA's determination of whether a product satisfies the statutory standard for a marketing order.
-Reliance on such authority would also be inadequate to protect the public health. - II.
-There is no merit to Petitioner's argument that FDA lacks the statutory authority to require strong evidence that Petitioner's flavored products confer a greater benefit in helping cigarette smokers stop smoking than tobacco-flavored products.
-Such a requirement is at the core of the TCA's public health standard and does not improperly import the "safe and effective" standard for new drug approval under the FFDCA into premarket review of new tobacco products.
+1776 ("TCA") makes FDA's authority to require post-market surveillance and review of Petitioner's products immaterial to FDA's determination of whether a product satisfies the statutory standard for a marketing order.
+Moreover, reliance on such post-market surveillance and action would be inadequate to protect the public health.

-- III.
-FDA was not required to use notice-and-comment rulemaking to require reliable evidence that Petitioner's flavored products confer a greater benefit than tobacco-flavored products in helping smokers stop smoking. - IV.
-Finally, after enjoying a lengthy period of time to market its products without the order required by statute, Petitioner now asks the Court to order FDA to allow its products to remain on the market for an additional period while it conducts the studies necessary to demonstrate a public health benefit from its flavored products.
-Allowing Petitioner's highly-addictive flavored e-liquids to remain on the market for even one more day poses a significant risk to children with no countervailing public health benefit.
-It also defies the TCA's requirement that a product may be marketed only after it has been shown to be appropriate for the protection of the public health.
-Petitioner's requested relief, if granted, would run counter to the TCA and harm public health.
+- II.
+There is also no merit to Petitioner's argument that FDA lacks the statutory authority to require strong evidence that Petitioner's flavored products confer a greater benefit in helping cigarette smokers stop smoking than tobaccoflavored products.
+Such a requirement is at the core of the TCA's public health standard and does not improperly import the "safe and effective" standard for new drug approval under the FFDCA into premarket review of new tobacco products. - III.
+FDA's requirement of reliable evidence that Petitioner's flavored products confer a greater benefit in helping smokers stop smoking than tobacco-flavored products is not a product standard that is required to go through notice-and-comment rulemaking. - IV.
+Finally, having enjoyed a lengthy period of being permitted to market its products without the order required by statute, Petitioner now asks the Court to order FDA to allow its products to remain on the market for an additional 18 months while it conducts the studies necessary to demonstrate a public health benefit from its flavored products.
+Petitioner's requested relief, if granted, would be inconsistent with the TCA and would harm public health.